-This recipe below is more Southern than Boston Baked Beans, sweetere, and will make the best baked beans you've ever had, certain to wow your guests.
+This recipe below is more Southern than Boston Baked Beans, sweeter, and will make the best baked beans you've ever had, certain to wow your guests.
 OK, I know there's a lotta stuff in this recipe, but when you consider that baked beans are really a stew, and stews get complexity from, well, stewing, I say the more stuff, the merrier.
 The important thing is that it's quick and easy to assemble.
 Lotsa stuff, little fuss.
 Besides, nothing that has bacon in it can be bad.

 There is an alternative prep, and a lot of rib joints make their beans this way: They take the unsold ribs from yesterday, scrape the meat off the bone, and use it instead of the bacon.
 Some even add scraps from their other meats.
 The best ribjoints put their bean pans under the meat in their smokers and let the drippings fall into the stew bringing with them flavor from the rub seasonings, fat, and smoke.
-This is a great technique, but it is easy to oversmoke them, so leave them in the smoker for 2 to 3 hours on your first try.
+This is a great technique, but it is easy to oversmoke them, so leave them in the smoker for only 2 to 3 hours on your first try.

 If you are from Texas or South Carolina or New Orleans, you might not like these beans because they are sweet.
 That's the way the rest of the nation likes beans.
 Sorry.
 You need to try my recipe for Grannie's Texas Beans or Hoppin' John or Red Beans & Rice.

 Takes.
 20 minutes prep, 45 minutes or more to cook

 6 strips of thick cut bacon

 1 red bell pepper, coarsely chopped

 1 jalapeño, or more or less to your taste, coarsely chopped

 3 cans (15 ounces each) white kidney beans, drained and rinsed (for tips on working with dried beans, click here to read my article, The Science of Beans)